You DO have to REPAY loans you borrowed to attend college!

 If you borrowed private loans, those loans will have their own Servicer.
 However information about your private loans will NOT be on NSLDS.

-What can I do so that I don’t have my loans with so many Servicers?
+What can I do so that I don’t have my federal loans with different Servicers?

-If you do not want to pay so many different companies each month, you may want to consider consolidating your loans.
+If you do not want to pay your federal loans with different companies each month, you may want to consider consolidating your loans.
 Loan Consolidation allows you to move all of your Federal Student Loans to one Loan Servicer so you can make one monthly payment to one company to repay all of your Federal Student Loans.
-Loan Consolidation is offered through Direct Loan Consolidation.
-For more information, please visit: www.loanconsolidation.ed.gov
+For more information about loan consolidation, please visit: www.studentloans.gov

-Private Loans cannot be consolidated with Federal Student Loans!
-However some of the private loan lenders may offer a consolidation program for your Private Loans.
+The U.S. Department of Education will not consolidate Private Loans with Federal Student Loans!
+However some private companies may offer this type of consolidation.
+Make sure you do your research so you know what you are getting into if you are considering this option.
+Additionally, some of the private loan lenders may offer a consolidation program for just your Private Loans.
 For additional information visit http://www.finaid.org/loans/privateconsolidation.phtml

 What if I can’t pay the monthly payment my Loan Servicer asks for?